ShafiqSadat/AiChatRobot/README.md

 If you are not connected, it will use its own internal database. .
 The local database is empty and you have to teach your robot whatever language you want!

+# How to use?
+This project is very easy to use, download the project and then import the IDE i suggest to use intelliJ IDEA
 # Pre loader
 ![alt text](https://i.imgur.com/YeXzy2N.jpg)